On the stabilizer complexity of Hawking radiation: Introduction

 Our goal in this paper is to study the stabilizer complexity of the state of the Hawking radiation in an evaporating black hole.
 More precisely, we will work with Wigner negativity as our magic monotone, and calculate the negativity of the radiation in toy models of black hole evaporation.
 Our main results are as follows: \begin{itemize} \item In section \ref{sec:PSSY}, we consider the Penington-Shenker-Stanford-Yang (PSSY) model \cite{Penington:2019kki} for black hole evaporation in JT gravity coupled to an external bath.
 In this model, we compute the Wigner negativity directly by using the gravitational path integral and show that the negativity is $O(1)$ before the Page transition, but grows exponentially large after the Page transition and is given by \beq \mathcal{N} \sim \sqrt{\frac{2}{\pi}}\,\exp\left[\frac{1}{2}\left(S_{\text{max}} - S_2\right)\right], \eeq where $S_{\text{max}} = \log D$ is the entropy of the maximally mixed state on the radiation system, while $S_2$ is the second R\'enyi entropy of the radiation after the Page point.
 We also derive a more general formula which interpolates between the two extreme regimes.
-Importantly, gravity gives a universal, information theoretic formula for the Wigner negativity, essentially independent of the choice of computational basis for the bath subsystem.
-In this calculation, an important role is played by two-boundary Euclidean wormholes (the $n=2$ replica wormholes), which end up dominating past the Page point.
+Importantly, gravity gives a universal, information theoretic formula for the Wigner negativity, essentially independent of the choice of computational basis for the bath subsystem.{\footnote{This essentially happens because the gravitational path integral computes an ensemble average over Hamiltonians and pseudorandom boundary conditions in the dual theory.} In this calculation, an important role is played by two-boundary Euclidean wormholes (the $n=2$ replica wormholes), which end up dominating past the Page point. }

 \item In section \ref{sec:dynamical}, we then turn to a dynamical model of black hole evaporation where the black hole is coupled to a bath and evolved in time by a joint Hamiltonian involving interaction terms between the black hole and the bath.
 With the simplifying assumption that the bath operators which couple to the black hole look like random matrices (picked from some unitarily invariant ensemble) with respect to the computational basis, we once again derive a universal formula for the Wigner negativity of the radiation system.
 This negativity shows a sharp spike (sort of like a ``negativity shock'') immediately after the bath is coupled to the black hole, but then decays due to decoherence and settles down at late times to a time-independent value which precisely matches the gravity formula we obtained in the PSSY model.